Is your dog limping after acl surgery?

 It’s normal for dogs to limp a little for as long as six to eight weeks after having ACL surgery.
 There will be swelling around the knee (stifle), tenderness, and a natural reluctance to put weight on the affected knee.

-It’s quite normal to see a dog limping after acl surgery.
-In fact, you can expect to see your dog limping after ACL surgery for as long as six to eight weeks.
+It’s normal to see a dog limping after acl surgery for six to eight weeks.
 The length of time it takes to heal varies from dog to dog.

 Some veterinarians recommend leashing your dog to your waist while you’re at home.
 That way, if there is a sudden noise or company at the door, your dog doesn’t have a chance to react with a lunge or a jump.

 There will be check up appointments with the veterinarian after the first and second week, and then at four, six, and eight weeks.